-- identify, understand, and articulate the central doctrines of the Christian faith; - highly value mission today by studying the biblical, historical, cultural, and strategic perspectives; - understand the contemporary global scene and apply a biblical perspective to it. - know and use an understanding of contemporary missiological principles in a ministry setting; - connect strategic intercultural competence training with cross-cultural ministry practice; - relate accurately and proclaim with conviction God's word to a lost world; - value passionately an effective evangelistic and discipleship ministry; - model Christ by practicing prayer, exercising faith, valuing the Word, obeying the Spirit, and living a life of public and private integrity; - remember and communicate a biblical philosophy of global ministry; - provide missional leadership for the local and international Church; - approach with confidence key practical issues for cross-cultural preparation;
+- identify, understand, and articulate the central doctrines of the Christian faith; - highly value mission today by studying the biblical, historical, cultural, and strategic perspectives; - understand the contemporary global scene and apply a biblical perspective to it. - know and use an understanding of contemporary missiological principles in a ministry setting;

-- create a plan for becoming life-long learners in missions and intercultural studies; - pursue master's level studies in related programs such as intercultural studies, missiology, or divinity (major only).
+- connect strategic intercultural competence training with cross-cultural ministry practice; - relate accurately and proclaim with conviction God's word to a needy world; - value an effective evangelistic and discipleship ministry passionately; - model the example of the life of Christ in prayer, exercising faith, teaching the Scriptures, following the guidance of the Spirit, and living a life of public and private integrity; - remember and communicate a biblical philosophy of global ministry; - provide missional leadership for the local and international Church; - approach with confidence key practical issues for cross-cultural preparation; - create a plan for becoming life-long learners in missions and intercultural studies; - consider pursuing master's level studies in related programs such as intercultural studies, missiology, or divinity (major only).

 The Global Ministry major is built on the B.A.
-(Ministry) core and includes the following courses:
+(Ministry) core requirements and includes the following courses:

-Credits

-General Education

-Cultural Anthropology 3

-History of World Christianity 3

-(meets history requirement) 0

-Linguistics 3

-World Religions 3

-Worldview 3

-Bible & Theology Biblical Foundations of Missions 3

-Ministry

-Intercultural Competencies 3

-Introduction to Missions 3

-Practical Issues for Cross-Cultural Preparation 3

-Spiritual Conflict Resolution 3

-Total Credit Hours 120
+Credits General Education Cultural Anthropology History of World Christianity 3 (meets history requirement) World Religions Worldview 3 Bible & Theology Biblical Foundations of Missions 3 Ministry Intercultural Competencies Introduction to Missions 3 3 Practical Issues for Cross-Cultural Preparation 3 Spiritual Conflict Resolution Total Credit Hours 3 120 10101 010011 110010 120